BobFrederick/simplecarbon/README.md

   * ```deta login``` to connnect the cli to the cloud
   * ```deta new``` to create a new deta micro
   * ```deta deploy```

+## Other
+  * includes a jupyter notebookt explaining he http request and parsing the data.